The Tighza Project (and Village Association)

 Visiting health professionals came to the village in July 2018.
 An educational contingent also visited in late 2018 and provided wood burners for the classrooms and wellington boots for the children.

 A severe storm (now classed as a natural disaster) battered the South of Morocco 21-23 November 2014.
-From March 2015, with help from volunteer groups and individual travellers, around 400 metres of irrigation channels, several bridges and channels by houses were cleared, strengthened and rebuilt with more permanent structures.
+From March 2015, with help from volunteer groups and individual travelers, around 400 metres of irrigation channels, several bridges and channels by houses were cleared, strengthened and rebuilt with more permanent structures.

 The preschool classroom was completed thanks to volunteer groups who came over the Summer 2015, 2016 and 2017.

 A Belgian charity built a new toilet block for the school.